-3.3 Risk Management Plan
+3.3 RISK MANAGEMENT PLAN

-Summarize how the project will implement a risk management process (including risk-informed decision-making (RIDM) and continuous risk management (CRM) in accordance with NPR 8000.4, Agency Risk Management Procedural Requirements.
+Summarize how the project will implement the NASA continuous Risk management process.
 Include the initial Significant Risk List and appropriate actions to mitigate each risk.
 Projects with international or other U.S. Government agency contributions must plan for, assess, and report on risks due to international or other government partners and plan for contingencies.

-Develop a stand-alone Risk Management Plan that includes the content required by NPR 8000.4.
-Reference the stand-alone plan here.
+Develop a stand-alone Risk Management Plan that includes the content required by NPR 8000.4, Risk Management Procedural Requirements.
+Reference the stand-alone Plan here.

-3.4 Acquisition Plan
+3.4 ACQUISITION PLAN

-The Project Acquisition Plan is developed by the project manager, supported by the host Center's Procurement Officer, and must be consistent with the results of the ASP meeting and ASM.
+The Project Acquisition Plan is developed by the Project Manager, supported by the host Center's Procurement Officer, and must be consistent with the results of the ASP meeting and ASM.
 It documents an integrated acquisition strategy that enables the project to meet its mission objectives and provides the best value to NASA.
 In addition, the Acquisition Plan should:

 - a.
-Identify all major proposed acquisitions (such as engineering design study, hardware and software development, and mission and data operations support) in relation to the project WBS.
+Identify all major proposed acquisitions (such as engineering Design study, hardware and software development, and mission and data operations support) in relation to the project WBS.
 Provide summary information on each such proposed acquisition, including a Contract WBS; major deliverable items; type of procurement (competitive, AO for instruments); type of contract (cost-reimbursable, fixed-price); source (institutional, contractor, other U.S. Government organizations); procuring activity; and surveillance approach.
 Identify those major procurements that require a Procurement Strategy Meeting (PSM). - b.
-Describe completed or planned studies supporting make-or-buy decisions, considering NASA's in-house capabilities and the maintenance of NASA's core competencies, as well as cost and best overall value to NASA. - c.
-Identify the project's approach to creating contractor incentives that strengthen safety and mission assurance. - d.
-Describe how the project will establish and implement a risk management process per NPR 8000.4. - e.
+Describe completed or planned studies supporting make-or-buy decisions, considering NASA's in-house capabilities and the maintenance of NASA's core competencies, as well as cost and best overall value to NASA.

+- c.
+Identify the project's approach to creating Contractor incentives that strengthen safety and Mission assurance. - d.
+Describe how the project will establish and implement a continuous Risk-Based Acquisition Management (RBAM) process.
+(See Appendix A for definition.) - e.
 Describe all agreements, memoranda of understanding, barters, in-kind contributions, and other arrangements for collaborative and/or cooperative relationships.
 Include partnerships created through mechanisms other than those prescribed in the FAR.
-List all such agreements (the configuration control numbers, the date signed or projected dates of approval, and associated record requirements) necessary for project success.
-Include or reference all agreements concluded with the authority of the project manager and reference agreements concluded with the authority of the program manager and above.
+List all such agreements (the configuration control numbers and the date signed, or projected dates of approval) necessary for project success.
+Include or reference all agreements concluded with the authority of the Project Manager and reference agreements concluded with the authority of the Program Manager and above.
 Include the following: - (1) NASA agreements, e.g., space communications, launch services, inter-Center memoranda of agreement. - (2) Non-NASA agreements: - (i) Domestic, e.g., U.S. Government agencies. - (ii) International, e.g., memoranda of understanding.

-3.5 Technology Development Plan
+3.5 TECHNOLOGY DEVELOPMENT PLAN